stavsap/sd-docker/README.md

 Install Distro: https://aka.ms/wslubuntu2204

-Note: the default flags enable gardio public access via hugging face dns services, the username and password are harcoded here, so change it or remove share.
+**Note**: the default flags enable gardio public access via hugging face dns services, the username and password are harcoded here, so change it or replace '--share' with '--listen'.

 in WSL shell: